 3. Build a Pavilion

-4. Add a Small Waterfall
+4. Small Waterfall Backyard Design

 You do not need a big garden to have a waterfall.
 You can buy them in a wide variety of sizes or make your own.
 And by adding moving water to your garden, you are adding a way to relax and attract birds.

-5. Create Outdoor Dining
+5. Create a Backyard Outdoor Dining

 Who says dining rooms must be indoors?
 Set up a place in your garden where you can enjoy your breakfast, lunch, and dinner while being outside.
 It also creates a wonderful place for hosting parties.

-6. Make A Raised Garden Bed
+6. Make a Raised Garden Bed

 Raised garden beds help with drainage and they do not require you to bend down as far.
 They are great for people of all ages.
 And to make them even better, you can elevate the beds even farther creating a stair step design.